adcockalexander/phelper/README.md

 `node deploy-commands.js` before running to register commands with Discord.
 `node index.js` to run the bot.

-This bot is not distributed under an open license and may only be used if permission has been granted.
+This bot is not distributed under an open license, do not modify or redistribute this code without asking.